COVID-19 alert: Read about eased restrictions for businesses in Greater Brisbane from 1am, Friday 22 January.

 Forms and fees finder: environmental authorities

-To ensure the safety of customer credit card data, the Department of Environment and Science and the Department of Agriculture and Fisheries are now unable to accept credit card payments over the phone.
+To ensure the safety of customer credit card data, the Department of Environment and Science (DES) is now unable to accept credit card payments over the phone.
+Fees payable to DES can be paid by sending a cheque or money order to the department.

 Welcome to the forms and fees finder: environmental authorities (EAs).